raspberrypilearning/catch-the-dots-scratch2/en/step_2.md

 --- task ---
-Add some code tothe controller sprite to make the sprite turn right if the player presses the right arrow key:
+Add some code to the controller sprite to make the sprite turn right if the player presses the right arrow key:

 ![Controller sprite](images/controller-sprite.png)